Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 Typical setlist for this tour: "Memory Lain, Hugh",

-"Headloss", "The Dabsong Conshirtoe", "Welcome The Day",
+"Headloss", "The Dabsong Conshirtoe", "Welcome The Day", "For

-"For Richard", "The Love In Your Eye" // "Hoedown"
+Richard", "The Love In Your Eye" // "Hoedown"

-[21] Uxbridge, Brunel University [also: Renaissance]
+[21] Uxbridge, Brunel University Students' Hall [also:

 [23] Oxford, New Theatre [also: Renaissance]